The majority of major local or national political parties in Europe have aligned themselves into one of the pan-European political organizations.

-The Nordic Green Left Alliance is a transnational federation of parties, not a pan-European political party per se, but it articulates a broadly uniform ideology and its membership is exclusive to it.
+The Nordic Green Left Alliance is a transnational federation of parties, not a European political party; however, it articulates a broadly uniform ideology and its membership is exclusive to it.
 As such, it is treated akin to one here.

-Parties represented in national parliaments or the European Parliament are generally included in the below chart, while independents have been omitted.
-Great ideological diversity can be found in most pan-European organizations, and individual country rows may not correspond with the heuristic left-right spectrum commonly used within its own political discourse.
+Parties represented in national parliaments or the European Parliament are generally included in the below chart, while independents were omitted.
+Great ideological diversity can be found in most European political alliances, and individual country rows may not correspond with the heuristic left-right spectrum commonly used within its own political discourse.

 EPP | S&D (PES) | RE | GUE/NGL | Greens-EFA | ECR | ID | Non-Inscrits |